Omicron Velorum

+ο Velorum Cluster (north is to the left). ο Velorum itself is the brightest star in this image.

-Omicron Velorum is a blue-white B-type star with a mean apparent magnitude of +3.60.
+Omicron Velorum is a blue-white B-type star with a mean apparent magnitude of about +3.6.
 It is probably a main sequence object, but has also been classified as a subgiant or giant.
 It is approximately 495 light years from Earth.